polyseam/cndi/README.md

 }
 ```

+This is built on top of ArgoCD's Application CRDs and Helm Charts.
+If you have a
+Helm Chart, CNDI can deploy it!

-### cluster
+### cluster_manifests

 The third aspect of a `cndi-config` file is the `"cluster_manifests"` object.
 Any objects here will be used as Kubernetes Manifests and they'll be applied to
 your cluster through ArgoCD.
-This gives CNDI infinite flexibility, so you can
+This gives you full access to all the Kubernetes
-deploy any Kubernetes resource you want.
-You only need to modify this object if
-you want to go beyond one of the templates we provide, otherwise you can ignore
-it!
+systems and APIs.

 ```jsonc
 {